lorenzo-fattori/dtm-se-modular-calculator/README.md

 # dtm-se-modular-calculator

-A simple calculator toolkit written in Python, with several UIs.
+A simple calculator toolkit written in Python, with several UIs, clone by Giovanni for the sake of exemplifying online committing.

 ## Remarks